SynologyOpenSource/pkgscripts-ng/README.md

 ```

 ### Update Environment
 Use EnvDeploy again to update your environments.
-For example, update x64 for DSM {{ book.ToolkitVersion }} by following command.
+For example, update x64 for DSM {{ book.ToolkitVersion }} by running the following command.
 ```
 ./EnvDeploy -v {version} -p x64
 ```

 ### Remove Environment
-Remove a building environment is very easy.
+Removing a building environment is very easy.
 First chroot to the building environment, umount the **/proc** folder and exit chroot.
 After that, remove the building environment folder.
-The following command illustrate how to remove a building environment with version 5.2 and platform x64.
+The following command illustrates how to remove a building environment with version 5.2 and platform x64.

 ```
 chroot /toolkit/build_env/ds.x64-{version} umount /proc